-As at 30 June 2023, the Group has carrying amounts of PPE and ROU amounting to \$3.71 million and \$0.49 million respectively, and, the Company holds investments in subsidiary companies of \$8.36 million.
-The carrying amounts of PPE and ROU are significant as they represent 28% of the total assets in the consolidated statement of financial position of the Group.
+As at 30 June 2024, the Group has carrying amounts of PPE and ROU amounting to \$3.49 million and \$0.35 million respectively, and, the Company holds investments in subsidiary companies of \$8.36 million.
+The carrying amounts of PPE and ROU are significant as they represent 33% of the total assets in the consolidated statement of financial position of the Group.

-The cash generating unit ("CGU") related to precision engineering division was subjected to impairment test due to continued operating losses contributing to the impairment indicator.
-The Group performed impairment assessment on the CGU's non-financial assets (and the carrying value of investment in subsidiary company relating to the CGU) by estimating their recoverable amounts based on the fair value less cost to sell method.
+As at 30 June 2024, the Group's market capitalisation was below its net assets.
+This is an indication that the Group's non-financial assets may be impaired.
+The cash generating unit ("CGU") related to Precision engineering segment was subjected to impairment test due to continued operating losses contributing to the impairment indicator.
+Management performed impairment assessment on the CGU's non-financial assets with carrying amounts of PPE and ROU of \$3.79 million (and the carrying value of investment in subsidiary company relating to the CGU of \$8.11 million), by estimating their recoverable amounts based on the fair value less costs of disposal method.